 Since retiring from my paid employment in 2010, I have launched a writing career.
-In addition to my blog, I have published a book and several short story pieces.
+In addition to my blog, I have published two books and several short story pieces.
 These have all been published from 2013 to the present.
 I intend to continue writing, submitting and hopefully publishing.
 Stay tuned for more announcements of my writing endeavors.
+But for now these are my published works.

 In a time when the world appears to worship all things youthful, sometimes aging is seen as synonymous with diminished value and purpose.
 Because of this cultural posture, as older adults, we can be reluctant to accept God’s call to share His truth and wisdom from the lens of an authentic life lived in His care.
 But accept that call is what Dolores did when she took an assignment to mentor, nurture, and mother a broken young woman who was running from abuse and dysfunction while heading down a road presenting self-destructive choices.